 \subsection{Who should be the partner in RHHI, and should they interact as opponents or teammates?}

 Patients in RHHI can interact with three potential groups of people: therapists, other patients, and healthy loved ones (e.g., spouses or friends).
 The most appropriate pairing depends on the interaction’s purpose, such as clinical assessment, treatment, or social engagement.
 For example, a clinical assessment scenario, as discussed in Baur \textit{et al.} \cite{baur2019beam}, requires a therapist as the partner.
-However, therapists may not be ideal partners for competitive games, as patients might not perceive them as fair opponents or could find clinical feedback distracting \cite{Gorsic2017CompetitiveIntensity}.
-Even if another patient may seem like a better match for competition, studies suggest that intelligent difficulty adaptation algorithms can allow patients to compete with unimpaired loved ones despite motor ability differences \cite{Gorsic2017AGame}.
-This may be preferable due to the motivational benefits of exercising with loved ones.
-In fact, studies suggest that participants have a more positive experience when they ``get along" with their partner \cite{Novak2014IncreasingGameplay, Gorsic2017CompetitiveIntensity, pereira2021use}.
+However, therapists may not be ideal partners for competitive games, as patients might not perceive them as fair opponents or could find clinical feedback distracting \cite{Gorsic2017CompetitiveIntensity}. {Although matching patients with others of similar ability may appear ideal for competitive settings, studies indicate that intelligent difficulty adaptation algorithms can enable individuals to engage in competition with unimpaired loved ones despite differences in motor ability} \cite{Gorsic2017AGame}. {Such interactions may offer additional motivational benefits by allowing patients to exercise with familiar and emotionally supportive partners.} In fact, studies suggest that participants have a more positive experience when they ``get along" with their partner \cite{Novak2014IncreasingGameplay, Gorsic2017CompetitiveIntensity, pereira2021use}.
 Beyond partner type, individual personality traits and cognitive abilities must also be considered \cite{pereira2021use}.

 On the other hand, depending on partner type, interaction dynamics may need to be adjusted.
 As discussed in Sec. \ref{sec:taxonomy}, a virtual spring with adjustable stiffness can connect joint positions between users.
 While this method is typically used to link a patient with a therapist, some research suggests that novices (i.e., patients) may learn better when paired with other novices rather than experts \cite{ganesh2014two}.
 Alternatively, if a virtual spring is activated intermittently, e.g., through an on/off button, even an unimpaired loved one could assist by selectively providing support at critical moments \cite{Baur2018RobotSupportedTraining}.